magenta-aps/mox/doc/user/api/read.rst

 --------------
 .. http:get:: /(service)/(object)/(regex:uuid)

-   The Read operation returns a single whole object as a JSON-object.
+   The Read operation obtains an entire object as JSON.

    Default is to return the object as it is currently seen but can optionally be constrained by ``virking*`` :ref:`valid time<Valid time>` and/or